-The Company's functional currency will not change as a result of its transition to IFRS.
-The Company continued to raise equity in Canadian dollars and incurs significant expenditures in the United States dollar.
-Therefore, the Company will continue to use the United States dollar as its functional currency.
+The Company's functional currency, the United States dollar, will not change as a result of its transition to IFRS.
+The Company has continued to raise equity in Canadian dollars and incurs most of its expenditures in the United States dollar.
+In the future, any revenues generated by the successful development of the Company's mineral interests will be denominated in the United States dollar.
+Therefore, the Company's primary economic environment is the United States dollar and as such, continues to be the Company's functional currency.